Conservation and restoration of books, manuscripts, documents and ephemera: Fluctuating humidity

 Extremes of temperature or relative humidity are damaging from either end of the spectrum (low or high).
 High heat and low relative humidity can cause paper to become brittle and leather bindings to crack.
-High temperatures and high relative humidity accelerate mold growth, foxing, staining, blooming, disintegration, and "red rot" in leather bindings.
+To mitigate these risks, institutional standards often suggest that the ideal relative humidity (RH) for paper collections be maintained at approximately 35%.
+The primary focus of such standards is environmental stability to prevent structural stress.
+Which means the fluctuation in humidity should not be too large.
+High temperatures and high relative humidity accelerate mold growth, foxing, staining, blooming, disintegration, and "red rot" in leather bindings, while excessively low humidity can cause organic fibers to lose flexibility and become increasingly brittle.
 Fluctuations in temperatures and humidity may also cause cockling: a wrinkling or puckering preventing the surface from laying flat.
 Air quality must also be taken into consideration.

 Dust and pollution

 Dust tends to absorb moisture, providing a suitable environment to attract mold growth and insects.
 Dust can also become acidic when combined with skin oils and the surface of paper.

 Light

 All kinds of light (sunlight, artificial light, spotlights) can be harmful.
 Light can result in fading, darkening, bleaching, and cellulose breakdown.
 Some inks and other pigments will fade if exposed to light, especially ultraviolet (UV) light present in normal daylight and from fluorescent bulbs.
+Natural sunlight is considered destructive due to its high intensity and its potential to cause localized warming and drying of the surrounding air.
+To mitigate these effects, archival standards often recommend excluding ultraviolet light, the most damaging component of the spectrum, by installing specialized filters on windows.
+In gallery or storage environments, common preservation practices include turning off lights when spaces are not in use and maintaining a minimum distance of 50 centimeters between light sources and bookshelves to prevent localized overheating that could accelerate the degradation of documents.
 Light damage is cumulative and cannot be reversed.